 David is awesome!
 Settled my case quickly and is definitely the right man for the job.
 Highly recommended.”

 Millions of people flood into Fort Lauderdale every year to enjoy the beautiful beaches, sunny weather, and tropical splendor the Sunshine State has to offer.
 The sheer number of people – both local and tourists – moving back and forth, however, means accidents are bound to happen.
 No family should have their vacation ruined by a preventable accident or injury, especially in the hotel or resort they choose to stay.
 Hotel owners have a legal responsibility to protect their patrons, and failing to do so may be grounds for a damage claim.
-Contact the personal injury lawyers at Law Offices of David I. Fuchs if you or a loved one suffered an injury in a hotel or resort in Fort Lauderdale.
+Contact the personal injury lawyers at David I. Fuchs, Injury & Accident Lawyer, P.A. if you or a loved one suffered an injury in a hotel or resort in Fort Lauderdale.
 Our experienced Fort Lauderdale hotel and resort lawyers are here to help!

 Accidents can occur in hotels like anywhere else.
 Even the best hotels and resorts have accidents on their premises.
 Bad weather, poorly trained staff, or large crowds all contribute to the risk for accidents, and unfortunately, South Florida can have all three any time of the year.
 The most common injuries at a resort or hotel include: